Claire works with the aviation industry to provide weather data analysis to aid the safety and efficiency of aviation operations.

 Previous to this, she was a senior scientist within the aviation team, undertaking data analysis and scientific research to better understand and improve how meteorological data is used within the aviation industry.
 As part of this, Claire worked on the World Area Forecast System (WAFS) upgrades, including the development of automated Significant Weather charts and the implementation and assessment of the improved Graphical Turbulence Guidance (GTG) turbulence forecast system, working in collaboration with WAFS partners in the USA.
 She also delivered shorter-term consultancy projects to the aviation industry, using both model and observational datasets to provide bespoke analyses to customers.

-Claire joined the Met Office in 2012 as part of the Development Team in Climate Science, before moving on to the Aviation Applications team in Applied Weather Science in August 2013.
-Whilst in the Development Team she was involved in consultancy-based projects, researching and communicating climate impacts specific to customers across various sectors, ranging from the utilities industry to environmental organisations.
-During her time in this team, she also undertook a 3-month secondment into the Climate Monitoring and Attribution Team, looking at the comparison of quality control systems of ocean temperature data.
+Claire joined the Met Office in 2012 in the climate science group, before moving on to the aviation team in August 2013.
+Whilst in climate science she was involved in consultancy-based projects, researching and communicating climate impacts specific to customers across various sectors, ranging from the utilities industry to environmental organisations.

 Prior to joining the Met Office, Claire obtained a BSc joint honours in Geography and Mathematics at the University of St Andrews (2011) before going on to complete an MSc in Atmosphere, Oceans and Climate at the University of Reading (2012).